OUGenomics/Bioinformatics-ARET-July2018/Section-1/readme.md

 ```
 If you want to do this with multiple cores, control the number of cores with the -n flag (this will depend on how many cores you have assigned using docker).

-Repeat this for kmer settins of 15, 21, and 27.
+Repeat this for kmer settings of 15, 21, and 27.
 You can try others, but the number needs to be odd.

 NOTE: If you are having trouble seeing the contents of the Ray output folder in your web browser you need to give permission: